qTox/qTox/MAINTAINING.md

 - Update version number for windows/osx packages using the [`./tools/update-versions.sh`] script, e.g. `./tools/update-versions.sh
   1.11.0`
+- Update toxcore version number to the latest tag.
+Currently this needs to be done manually by `grep`ing for the current tag.
+- Update the bootstrap nodelist using the [`./tools/update-nodelist.py`] script.
 - Generate changelog with `clog`.
   - In a `MAJOR`/`MINOR` release tag should include information that changelog is located in the `CHANGELOG.md` file, e.g. `For details see CHANGELOG.md`